Marie Balustrade: Wings, Shadows and Chains

 11. Acting as a data processor

-11.1 This website and FrogDiva Photography does not act as a data controller; instead, we act as a data processor.
+11.1 Marie Balustrade: Wings, Shadows and Chains and FrogDiva Photography do not act as a data controller; instead, we act as a data processor.

 11.2 Insofar as we act as a data processor rather than a data controller, this policy shall not apply.
 Our legal obligations as a data processor are instead set out in the contract between us and the relevant data controller.